On sale now, signed and personalized copies of Rube Goldberg's Simple Normal Humdrum School day!Read More >

-Ed Steckley is a Reuben Award winning illustrator in New York City, specializing in illustration for children books, product packaging and advertising.
+Ed Steckley is a Divisional Reuben Award winning illustrator in New York City, specializing in illustration for children books, magazines, newspapers, product packaging and advertising.

-Clients include Spinmaster Toys, Abrams Books, Mad Magazine, lots of smaller magazines, more ad agencies than he’d care to shake a stick at, and has had artwork in a handful of galleries in the greater NYC area.
+Clients include Spinmaster Toys, Abrams Books, Mad Magazine, lots of smaller magazines, more ad agencies than he’d care to shake a stick at, and has and had artwork in art galleries and museums all over the country.

-He is a member of the National Cartoonists Society, the Society of Illustrators and the International Society of Caricature Artists.
+He is currently Vice President of the National Cartoonists Society, a member of the Society of Illustrators and the International Society of Caricature Artists.
 He got into all during coincidental severe standards lapses at these organizations.
 Ed’s also currently the President of the Manhatten chapter of the National Cartoonist Society.

 He enjoys talking in the third person.